 The 2015 running of The Ring saw generally good weather conditions for the 48 runners who toed the line, with high temps in the 70s and a low of around 60.
 Early in the run, high humidity caused issues for virtually all of the runners, while yellow jackets on the eastern ridge caused issues for the women in the run.
 For some reason, the yellow jackets were only stinging the women this year.

-Ring veterans Danny Mowers and Brad Hinton dueled throughout this year’s race.
+Ring veterans Danny Mowers and Brad Hinton dueled throughout this year’s run.
 Danny ultimately prevailed for his third Ring win in three tries, and just missed tying Keith Knipling’s 2008 course record by about one minute.
 Brad finished in second for the third year in a row, once again improving on his time from the previous year.
-Joey Cohen settled into third place early in the race, and ran comfortably all day and into the night to hold his podium spot in his first running of not only The Ring, but of any race of this length.
+Joey Cohen settled into third place early in the run, and ran comfortably all day and into the night to hold his podium spot in his first running of not only The Ring, but of any run of this length.

 The women’s run would have been more compelling but for the knowledge that early leader Kathleen Cusick was planning to cut her Ring run short to save her legs for a 100 miler next weekend.
 Angela Russell was the first woman to finish, and also finished fifth overall, in her first attempt at The Ring.
 Gaynor Bourgeois ran a very strong run and improved on her previous finishing time at The Ring to take second among the women.
 Stephanie Dempsey, also new to the Fellowship, completed the podium with her finish in just over 24 hours.